 - Final day: Post-exposure program survey and departures

 Due to COVID-19, the sessions programmed for 2020 have been cancelled.
-Sessions are planned for June and November of 2021.
+New sessions are currently being planned for 2022.

 This preceptorship program is designed as a formal continuing education program that will lead to behavior and performance changes in the observers and ultimately result in system changes at home that improve overall health of the society.
 By participating in this program, observers are expected to: